Porthallow: History

-Porthallow, meaning "port at the end of the moor", was a flourishing fishing village in the 13th century.
+Porthallow was a flourishing fishing village in the 13th century.
 It was first used as a fishing base by Beaulieu Abbey.
 Rents raised on fishing ports within the Duchy of Cornwall, during the 14th century, indicate that Porthallow was a major fishing village, paying slightly less rent than Fowey to the east.

 In 1836, the West Briton newspaper reported that several ″seans″ operated on the Lizard Peninsula at Perhala (Porthallow), Proustock (Porthoustock), The Lizard (possibly Polpeor Cove), etc. Some were taken to Falmouth and sold for two shillings per hundred, and the rest would feed local people during the winter.
 The Trelowarren estate later owned the village and leased it to The Porthallow Pilchard Curing Company from 1914 to 1937.
 It was then bought by the Porthallow Institute and Reading Room.

 An attempt was made to attract tourists to Porthallow in 1881 with an advertisement in The Cornishman newspaper on 9 June 1881 for a newly built inn.
 The advertisement mentioned the serpentine specimens and fine views on the cliffs, the good river and sea fishing and the perfectly safe sea bathing.
 In the 1960s, the village was popular as a launch site for diving on The Manacles with a compressor and dive shop on the beach.
 Diving activities and overnight camping were banned from the beach following years of late night parties, loud music and bonfires, when in 1971, Trustees from the village bought and ran the beach.
 The Porthallow Village Association became a charity in 2008 and is still maintained by a voluntary group of Trustees from the village.
 There is a diving centre at Porthkerris, 1 km to the south.

 A new village hall was constructed in 2010.